dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 2/README.md

 For instance,

-- when a new namespace object is created in K8S, NCP captures this and creates a logical switch, a Tier 1 Logical Router and allocates an IP Pool for the PODs on NSX-T. It also allocates an SNAT IP for each NATed namespace (also provisions NAT rules on Tier 0 Logical Router)
+- when a new namespace object is created in K8S, NCP captures this and creates a logical switch, a Tier 1 Logical Router and allocates an IP Pool for the PODs on NSX-T. It also allocates an SNAT IP for each NATed namespace and provisions the corresponding NAT rule on Tier 0 Logical Router)
 - when Pods are created in a namespace on K8S, NCP captures this and allocates IP/MACs for each Pod on NSX-T.

 **NCP supports a single Kubernetes cluster.
 However multiple Kubernetes clusters, each with its distinct NCP instance can be using the same NSX-T platform.**